EmmanuelAttah1/codebase-vscode/README.md

 # My-Code-Base

-This VS Code extension helps by automatically creating documentation for code.
-It uses GPT-4, an advanced AI, to write this documentation for you.
+This VS Code extension automatically draft documentation for code.
+It uses GPT-4, to write this documentation for you.
 Plus, it lets you make any changes you want to the AI's drafted documentation.

 ## How to Use